barty-s/women-who-skateboard-vigo/README.md

 · The only type face used was Roboto.
 It is a geometric font with open, curvy shapes.
 It was manipulated to be bold or capitalized to differentiate the usages e.g. for a heading or a paragraph.

-· The color scheme was derrived from the hero-image using the color picker tool.
-I selected a dark gray as the text color, button color and body background.
-Light gray and white were used in the nav-bar and icon hover features.
-Rust-brown was used to hightlight the active page.
+· The color scheme is derrived from the hero-image using the color picker tool.
+A dark gray is used as the text color, button color and body background.
+Light gray and white are used in the nav-bar and icon hover features.
+Rust-brown is used to hightlight the active page.
 The colors were selected to coordinate with the hero-image and to allow for sufficient contrast between the various text features on the pages with the background colors.

 ### Wireframes